Headlamp: Cold lenses

-Before LEDs, all light sources used in headlamps (tungsten, halogen, HID) emitted infrared energy that can thaw built-up snow and ice off a headlamp lens and prevent further accumulation.
-LEDs do not.
+Before LEDs, all light sources used in headlamps (tungsten, halogen, HID) emitted infrared energy that can thaw built-up snow and ice off a headlamp lens and prevent further accumulation; LEDs do not.
 Some LED headlamps move heat from the heat sink on the back of the LEDs to the inner face of the front lens to warm it up, while on others no provision is made for lens thawing.

 Laser

 A laser lamp uses mirrors to direct a laser on to a phosphor that then emits a light.
 Laser lamps use half as much power as LED lamps.
-They were first developed by Audi for use as headlamps in the 24 Hours of Le Mans.
+They were first developed by Audi for use as headlamps in the 24 Hours of Le Mans in 2014.

 In 2014, the BMW i8 became the first production car to be sold with an auxiliary high-beam lamp based on this technology.
 The limited-production Audi R8 LMX uses lasers for its spot lamp feature, providing illumination for high-speed driving in low-light conditions.
 The Rolls-Royce Phantom VIII employs laser headlights with a high beam range of over 600 meters.

 Automatic headlamps

-Automatic systems for activating the headlamps have been available since the mid-1950s, originally only on luxury American models such as Cadillac's Twilight Sentinel, Lincoln, and Imperial.
-Basic implementations turn the headlights on at dusk and off at dawn.
+Automatic systems for activating the headlamps have been available since the mid-1950s.
+In 1952, GM introduced the Autronic Eye, an automatic headlight dimming system, for Oldsmobile and Cadillac models.
+In 1964, the system was expanded upon, becoming the Twilight Sentinel, which used a photoelectric cell to detect changes in local light conditions.
+Some versions of the Twilight Sentinel system included a delay dial, which could be used by the driver to prevent unnecessary switching due to temporary light fluctuations, such as when driving under overpasses or through tunnels.
+Later high-end Ford Motor Company vehicles came with their own similar apparatus, called "AutoLamp".

 Modern implementations use sensors to detect the amount of exterior light.

-UN R48 has mandated the installation of automatic headlamps since 30 July 2016.
+UN Regulation No. 48 provides requirements for operation and testing of adaptive front-lighting systems (AFS) and adaptive main headlamps.
 With a daytime running lamp equipped and operated, the dipped beam headlamp should automatically turn on if the car is driving in less than 1,000 lux ambient conditions such as in a tunnel and in dark environments.
 While in such situations, a daytime running lamp would make glare more evident to the upcoming vehicle driver, which in turn would influence the upcoming vehicle driver's eyesight, such that, by automatically switching the daytime running lamp to the dipped-beam headlamp, the inherent safety defect could be solved and safety benefit ensured.